What is fast charging?

 Would fast charging work with wireless charging?

 Yes, fast charging seamlessly integrates with wireless charging technologies, enhancing the speed and convenience of powering up your computer, laptop, tablet, or smartphone.
-Wireless fast charging, such as Qi fast charging, eliminates the need for physical cables, allowing you to experience rapid energy transfer without the hassle.
+Wireless fast charging eliminates the need for physical cables, allowing you to experience rapid energy transfer without the hassle.
 This innovative synergy between fast charging and wireless capabilities ensures that your devices are always ready for action, offering a swift and cable-free charging experience.

 Can I enable or disable fast charging on my device?